biosustain/Maud/docs/adr/0016-validating-measured-fluxes.md

 no additional information is achieved by including both.

-Another issue is knowing when you do not have enough fluxes define, resulting in an underdetermined system.
-Due to the Bayesian implementation of Maud, resoliving these systems are still resolvable.
-However, supplimenting as much information as possible will likely be beneficial.
+Another issue is knowing when you do not have enough fluxes measured, resulting in an underdetermined system.
+Due to the Bayesian implementation of Maud, these systems are still theoretically resolvable.
+However, supplementing as much information as possible will likely be beneficial.

 ## Decision